Jiangshan00001/pyvcdr/README.md

 # use the data:

-after read. their are two ways to read the data. first is read data by signal:
+after read. their are two ways to access the data. first is access data by signal:
 ```
     print(a.signals[0])#Signal(wire, 1, !, D0)
     print(a.signals[1])#Signal(wire, 1, ", D1)